May is WordPress’ birth month. We celebrate by looking at some of incredible WordPress statistics in 2023.

 State of the Word – WordPress Yearly Surveys

-Matt Mullenweg, founder and CEO of WordPress, addresses some of these questions in his state of the word survey held each year.
-The numbers as well as the presentations can be found online for the years 2011, 2012, 2013, 2014, 2015, and 2016 , and 2017, and 2018, and 2019 This allows people to track the progress of WordPress as a CMS.
+Matt Mullenweg, founder and CEO of WordPress, addresses some of these questions in his state of the word keynote address.
+Held every year, it’s a good way to track the progress of WordPress as a CMS.

 Who Uses WordPress?

-WordPress started as a blogging platform.
+WordPress started its life as a blogging platform.
 Yet, there are now fewer people using WordPress solely for blogging.
 69% use it only as a CMS, 20% as both blog and CMS, and 6% only as a blog.
-Also, the average load time for WordPress has dramatically decreased to just four seconds.
-In addition, the average time to type is now just 53.01ms.

 W3techs.com provides information related to the usage among high traffic site verses low traffic sites and also provides some of the names of big companies who use WordPress.
 As you can see below, WordPress accounts for many of the high traffic website usage.

-According to data from W3Techs.com, the latest WordPress version is used by nearly 75% of websites running on WordPress.
-This is a decrease from previous years, where the newest version was used by nearly 90% of WordPress users.
+According to data from W3Techs.com, the latest WordPress version 6 is used by 53.8% of websites running on WordPress.
+The previous version 5 is used by 39.1% and version 4 is used by 6.6%.

 WordPress.com gathers and releases various statistics about WordPress usage, including monthly pageviews and posts published.
-In January 2020, over 409 million people viewed over 24 billion pages each month through WordPress.
+As of 2023, around 409 million people view over 20 billion pages each month through WordPress.

 One of the best things about WordPress, aside from ease of use, is its flexibility.
 The wide range of plugins and themes built by developers are what give users this flexibility.

-Many people around the world are making a full time living using WordPress and there are a lot of opportunities for developers to help businesses build sites with high functionality.
+People around the world are making a living through WordPress and there are a lot of opportunities for developers to help businesses build sites with pleasing design and high functionality.

-As a developer, it’s always good to know how your WordPress statistics and clients use WordPress.
+As a developer, it’s always good to know how your WordPress statistics and how clients use WordPress.
 These statistical resources can help you provide better support for your clients.
-The things people liked most about WordPress were ease of use, community, and flexibility, which have all been improved each year.
+The things people liked most about WordPress were ease of use, community, and flexibility, which have all been improved over the years.

 We’ve given you a lot of numbers and we hope you’ve found these resources helpful in understanding the people behind WordPress sites.
-Now go get nerdy with them and make us proud!
-We would love to hear if these stats match up with your personal experiences with WordPress.
+Now go get nerdy with ’em and make us proud!